tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 $$

-### Creating the Multi-party Bulletproof
+### Creating the Multiparty Bulletproof

 One crucial aspect in validating the transaction is still missing, that is each new UTXO must also include a Bulletproof range proof.
-Up to now Alice, Bob and Carol could each keep their portion of the shared blinding factor secret.
+Up to now Alice, Bob and Carol could each keep their portion of the shared blinding factor $ k_n $ secret.
 The new combined commitment they created, $ (v_1H + (k_1 + k_2 + k_3)G) $, cannot be used as is to calculate the Bulletproof range proof, otherwise the three parties will have to give up their portion of the shared blinding factor.

 ???